Mirko Pehar

 Mirko Pehar (born 5 August 1980) is a retired American tennis player.

-Pehar has a career high ATP singles ranking of 582 achieved on 22 April 2002.
-He also has a career high doubles ranking of 122 achieved on 3 April 2006.
+Pehar has a career high ATP singles ranking of No. 582 achieved on April 22, 2002 and a career high doubles ranking of No. 122 achieved on April 3, 2006.

 Pehar has won two ATP Challenger doubles titles in the 2005 season.
 He made his main draw debut on the ATP Tour at the 2005 Croatia Open Umag partnering Goran Dragicevic in the doubles competition.

 Since his retirement as active tennis player, he became part of the coaching team of his friend Ivo Karlović.